ceeeKay/QETweaks/README.md

 # QETweaks

-A collection of "tweaks" (small mods) for Quake Enhanced.
+A collection of "tweaks" (small mods) for Quake Enhanced multiplayer servers.

 ## Enabling tweaks